Salesforce

 Multi-factor authentication significantly lowers the risk of unauthorized access to sensitive patient data, supporting ongoing HIPAA compliance.
 Multi-factor authentication helps prevent cyber attackers from accessing your account by requiring both your login credentials and a verification factor—something they are unlikely to have, even during phishing attempts.

-Who is responsible for enabling multi-factor authentication?
+Who does what for multi-factor authentication?

 Everyone